sogaiu/tree-sitter-clojure/doc/makefile.md

 candidate is [cheerp](https://github.com/leaningtech/cheerp-compiler).
 There may be others.

+At a minimum, exploring the externalization of the playground may help for investigating issues as well as for customization.

 However, if we don't use the playground, we can still build a version of `tree-sitter` without that part being functional.
 The playground has definitely had uses (and may continue to be useful) even though I